-Community Colleges of Spokane operates two stores - one in the Lair Student Center at SCC; the other in the Student Union Building at SFCC.
-Information regarding text availability is online.
-Students are encouraged to shop early in the store or order their textbooks online at http://bookstore.ccs.spokane.edu.
+Community Colleges of Spokane operates two stores.
+On the SCC campus it is located in the Lair Student Center and on the SFCC campus it is located in the Student Union Building.
+Information regarding textbooks is available online at http://scc.bncollege.com.
+Students are encouraged to shop early in store or online.
+You are able to use your Bigfoot/Higher One card to place online orders.